SamMed05/c-cpp-notes/docs/cpp/variables.md

 :::info Why?

 Why an `int` type can go *exactly* from -2147483648 to 2147483647?
 Well, the reason lies in the size of an integer value, which is 4 bytes, or **32** bits.
-The first bit is used for the sign and can't be used, so the maximum number that can be represented in that size (separating positive and negative values) can be mathematically calculated by multiplying the possible states that a bit can assume (0 or 1, so 2 states in total) by the number of digits available (32 - 1).
-Therefore the formula **`range = possibleStates ^ numberOfBits`** and so:
+The **first bit is used for the sign** and can't be used, so the maximum number that can be represented in that size (separating positive and negative values) can be mathematically calculated by elevating the possible states that a bit can assume (0 or 1, so 2 states in total) to the number of digits available (32 - 1).
+Therefore the formula **`range = possibleStates ^ numberOfBits`**:

 $$